Putting a smile on every face

-You should expect to be in your dentist’s office for about an hour.
+You should expect to be in our dentist’s office for about an hour.
 This gives you enough time to take x-rays if necessary, talk to you about the procedure and complete dental work.
-Before filling cavities, your dentist will numb your teeth, gums and surrounding skin to prevent and reduce discomfort during the procedure.
+Before filling cavities, our Lauderhill dentist will numb your teeth, gums and surrounding skin to prevent and reduce discomfort during the procedure.
 Next, he or she will puncture the tooth decay and replace it with a filling.
 This process only takes a few minutes.

 Once you are finished, your mouth will probably remain numb for a few more hours.
-There are no significant risks associated with filling cavities, but be sure to have your dentist’s contact information handy in case you have questions or complications.
+There are no significant risks associated with filling cavities, but be sure to have our Dental Office contact information handy in case you have questions or complications.

 The most common use of dental fillings is to fill a cavity in the tooth.
 But dental fillings can also be used to repair damage to teeth caused by teeth grinding (bruxism) or to replace part of a broken tooth.